samirtambe/battleship/README.md

 # BattleShip

-## Overview
 A command prompt battleship game.
-User can specify the number of ships and the board size.
-You play against the PC.

 By Samir Tambe